DevMbhoni/DevMbhoni/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/DevMbhoni](https://github.com/DevMbhoni)

-- 📝 I regularly write articles on [Coming soon: I plan to write about my experience building full-stack desktop apps and learning backend frameworks.](Coming soon: I plan to write about my experience building full-stack desktop apps and learning backend frameworks.)
+- 📝 I regularly write articles on [Coming soon: I plan to write about my experience building full-stack desktop apps and learning backend frameworks.].

 - 💬 Ask me about **Debugging Java/C# code, student mentorship, and building your first database app.**